lwenyi1/ip/docs/README.md

 ```
 **********************************************
-You have 3 tasks in your list:
+You have 3 things in your list:
 1. [X][T] Buy groceries
 2. [ ][D] Submit assignment (by: 20-02-2025 21:00)
 3. [ ][E] Team meeting (from: 21-02-2025 14:00 to: 21-02-2025 16:00)